Evolved Gas Analysis (EGA) – Identification of gases emitted by materials

 Detection methods : mass spectrometry (MS), FTIR spectroscopy, gas chromatography (GC).

-Analysis atmospheres : inert (nitrogen, argon) or oxidizing (air, oxygen) depending on the type of reaction studied.
+Analysis atmospheres : inert (nitrogen, argon) or oxidizing (air, oxygen) depending on the type of reaction being studied.

 Possible coupling with other techniques : thermogravimetry (TGA), differential scanning calorimetry (DSC) for in-depth thermal analysis.

-What matrices can be analyzed with EGA Analysis?
+Which matrices can be analyzed with EGA Analysis?

-EGA Analysis is suitable for a wide range of samples requiring thermal and chemical characterization:
+EGA analysis is suitable for a wide range of samples requiring thermal and chemical characterization:

 Polymers and composites